Gry's Virtual Keyboard Museum

 Most people thought I had lost my mind totally when I bought this huge organ at the same time most musicians thougt that organs were the most outdated instrument you could possible find.
 I don't have numbers on how many times I were asked why I bothered about this heavy useless B3 all the time a DX7 or any other modern synth could do the same job.
 That was untill they heard it.

-I loved it, and I had it untill I needed money for a new garage.
+I loved it, and I had it untill I needed money when I bought me home.
 Then it was sold, and I have to this day never missed it.
 The reason is of course that it was a late model, and as I became more experienced I found that older organs have a superior sound and far more soul.

 Yamaha CP-70 Grand Piano (1984)

-Oh, my back hurts.
+HEAVY!!!
 I have often thought that this piano might have been one of the reasons for the back problems I got later :) You could split it into two pieces when transported, but it still was heavy compared to a Rhodes with its 331 Lbs.
 In their brochures, Yamaha claimed their electric grand pianos were "compact" and "portable".
 I used this on the road for about a year and can't say I agree with them.
 Finally it was parked in my living room.
-It sure sounded good, and it had a great piano feel to the keys and super build quality.
+I loved the sound, the action and the super build quality.
 I should have kept this one, but as they say, you just can't keep them all.

 Oberheim Matrix-6 (1985)